pgzqtss/pairs_trading_strategy_algorithm/README.md

   - Green star: Indicates a long position on AXP (buy AXP, short WAB)
   - Red dot: Indicates a short position on AXP (sell AXP, long WAB)

   These signals are plotted directly on the price chart.
-At the end of the trading period, the algorithm calculates the final margin based on the executed trades, allowing us to evaluate the PnL (Profit and Loss) of this paris trade.
+At the end of the trading period, the algorithm calculates the final margin based on the executed trades, allowing us to evaluate the PnL (Profit and Loss) of this pairs trade.